DonAurelio/coder/kubernetes/README.md

 service/coder-server-svc     LoadBalancer   10.110.196.167   <pending>     8000:32652/TCP   3h36m
 ```

-When you have the service ip address, add a new alias to you */etc/hosts* file as follows, indicating where to find the server.
+When you have the service ip address, add a new alias to your */etc/hosts* file as follows, indicating where to find the server.

 ```sh
 sudo nano /etc/hosts